 What Do You Need to Make Cauliflower Fried Rice?

-Cauliflower has a neutral taste, so it’s easy to infuse traditional Chinese elements into each bite.
+Cauliflower has a neutral taste, so it’s easy to infuse other elements into each bite.
 A good stir-fry is all about layering in each ingredient at the right time to coax out the most flavor.

 - Tofu: Start by lightly searing cubes of drained extra-firm tofu coated with sesame oil and white pepper.
 This adds color and texture on the surface of the tofu.
 I’ve found that firm or extra-firm works best in recipes that involve more vigorous movement to maintain its shape.